 Prof. Dr. Dr. h.c.
 Klaus Rennert is the President of the Federal Administrative Court.

-Born in 1955 in Berlin, he began his career as a judge at the Regional Court Oldenburg in 1984.
+Born in 1955 in Berlin, he began his career as a judge at the Regional Court Offenburg in 1984.
 He became a judge in the administrative jurisdiction in autumn 1985 (Administrative Court Karlsruhe).
-In the following years he was seconded to the Federal Constitutional Court as research associate and to the State Ministry of Baden-Württemberg as executive officer.
+In the following years he was seconded to the Federal Constitutional Court as research associate and to the State Ministry of Baden-Württemberg as desk officer.
 Mr Rennert was appointed judge at the Higher Administrative Court of Baden-Württemberg in August 1994.
 From October 1996 until September 1997 he deputised for the Chair of Administrative Law and Administrative Sciences at the Albert Ludwig University of Freiburg, where he received his doctorate of law in 1987.
 The University of Freiburg appointed him honorary professor in February 2000.
 He was awarded an honorary doctorate from the Martin Luther University of Halle in 2009.

-Dr Josef Christ is Vice President of the Federal Administrative Court and as such deputy to the President.
+Prof. Dr. Andreas Korbmacher is Vice President of the Federal Administrative Court and as such deputy to the President.